arnsteio/OpenSCAD-workshop-2018-02/03-basicOpenSCAD.md

 >>~~~
 >>The "$fn" variable decides the number of fragments in a circle.
 Keep it below 50 for design work; when finalizing your model you can increase it to get a smooth design.

----

-Subjects covered:
-- Writing OpenSCAD code
-- Getting others’ code, sharing your code
-- Exporting and importing from STL
-- Preparing STLs for printing with Cura
-- Printing on Ultimaker 2+ extruder printer

-Learning outcomes:
-- Able to design models with OpenSCAD
-- Able to print models on extruders

 [Next slide](04-modules.md)